Rohith-Rongali/CS5691-Pattern-Recognition-and-Machine-Learning/README.md

 # CS5691-Pattern-Recognition-and-Machine-Learning
-Assignments for the course CS5691 Jan-May 2022
+Assignments, Project done for the course CS5691 Jan-May 2022